 Crowne Towers Melbourne

-Just go straight for the best Melbourne hotel swimming pool, why waste time?
-This 25 metre indoors pool has fab views over the Yarra to the city centre.
-There’s luxurious seating and lounging facilities all around and an excellent gym here too.
+Why waste time?
+Head straight to Melbourne’s best hotel swimming pool.
+This 25 metre indoor pool has fab views over the Yarra to the city centre.
+There are luxurious lounging facilities all around and an excellent gym too.
 My two nights spend at the Crowne Towers for work a few years ago were much improved by several swims in this delightful pool.

 Address: 8 Whiteman Street, Southbank